NESTLab/RBE470x-projects/Bomberman/README.md

 - The last line must be identical to the first line.
 - The allowed characters between the top and bottom lines are spaces (for walkable cells), `W` for walls, and `E` for the exit cell.
 Only one exit cell is allowed in any map.
-Maps can also have no exit cells.
+Maps can also have no exit cells, and that corresponds to the Last-Man-Standing mode.

 Any character or monster must be added in a Python file that runs the scenario.